edvargas/study/awsStudy.md

 - Public vc Private IP (IPv4)
     - The inernet Assigned Numbers Authority (IANA) established certain blocks of IPv4 addresses for the use of private (LAN) and public (Internet) addresses

+## Tips for the exame
+- Proceed by elimination
+    - Most questions are going to be scnario based
+    - For all the questions, rule out answers that you know for sure are wrong
+    - For the remaining answers, understand wich one makes the most sense

+    - There are very few trick questions
+    - Don't over-think it
+    - If a solution seems feasible but highly complicated, it's probably wrong